 - Sugars: Granulated sugar helps gives the cookies a crisp edge while brown sugar keeps them soft and chewy.

-- Butter: Unsalted butter is the norm for baking recipe, but if you have salted butter just decrease the amount of salt added.
+- Butter: Unsalted butter is the norm for a baking recipe, but if you have salted butter just decrease the amount of salt added.

 - Applesauce: By adding applesauce these cookies have less butter but still have a soft, rich taste.